jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 If the test vector fails, then your circuit will fail the autograder as well.
 That said, *it's possible to pass every test case in the vector but fail the autograder!*
-If this ends up happening to you, the most likely culprits are:
+If this ends up happening to you, the most likely culprits are anything listed above in the Grading_ section.

-* you changed the file name of your circuit
-* you changed the name of the circuit
-* you moved the pins

-Doing any of these causes your submission to interact differently with the autograder.
+Doing any of these causes your submission to interact differently with the autograder's grading mechanism.
-**Again, do not modify the file name, circuit name, pin names, or move the pins inside Logisim!**

 Constraints
 ~~~~~~~~~~~